 - Prepare detailed budgets and financial reports for properties.

 - Review forms and reports and confer with management and users about format, distribution, and purpose, and to identify problems and improvements.
 Interview personnel and conduct on-site observation to ascertain unit functions, work performed, and methods, equipment, and personnel used.

 - Document findings of study and prepare recommendations for implementation of new systems, procedures, or organizational changes.

 Represent the department at campus and professional events.

 Serve on-call on a 24-hour rotational basis.

 Housing/residence hall/office environment; regular exposure to noise; occasionally subject to fire hazards or temperature changes; some exposure to dangerous situations from domestic, suicidal, or other resident disturbances.

-Associate Director: The Associate Director level acts with full-delegated authority as Director.
-As the Unit Administrator directs the operational, financial, and personnel functions of the unit including fiscal planning and management and strategic planning, hiring, firing, grievances and conflict resolutions, employee evaluations.
+Associate Director: An Associate Director level position may act with full-delegated authority as Director as needed.
+As a Unit Administrator directs the operational, financial, and personnel functions of the unit including fiscal planning and management and strategic planning, hiring, firing, grievances and conflict resolutions, employee evaluations.
 The majority of support staff report directly to this level.
 The Associate Director level is the senior level and direct successor to the Unit's Appointing Authority in their absence.

-Assistant Director: The Assistant Director assists the Unit Administrator with the operational, financial, and personnel functions of the unit or directs a specified entity within the unit.
+Assistant Director: The Assistant Director assists the Unit Administrator with the operational, financial, and personnel functions of a segment or directs a specified entity within the unit.

 In a Unit with both an Associate Director and Assistant Director level, the Associate Director level is the level with a much broader scope of responsibility and is called upon to "act as Director with full decision-making authority in their absence."
 In a Unit with only one level (either an Associate Director or an Assistant Director), whichever level is present may be called on to temporarily "act on behalf of Director in their absence, as directed."